xcdl/xcdl.github.io-source/pages/criticism/ecos.md

 XCDL inherits the core concepts from CDL, however some changes were applied.

-### Tcl replaced by XML
+### Tcl replaced by JSON & JavaScript

-After a prototyping phase which used Python instead of Tcl, the final format used for the XCDL metadata was settled to XML, with a relatively simple logical structure, an object has a name, a list of string properties and an optional list of children nodes.
+After a prototyping phase which used Python instead of Tcl, the final format used for the XCDL metadata was settled to JSON, with its simple logical structure, a node has a name, a list of properties and an optional array of children nodes.

 ### Naming scheme shortened